timplourde/js-components/README.md

 # JS Components

 This is a tutorial with several examples of how to wire up JavaScript components, emphasizing the pros and cons of each.
-Techniques used include traditional callbacks, event delegation, [Lucid.js](http://robertwhurst.github.com/LucidJS/) event emitters, pub/sub using [Amplify.js](http://amplifyjs.com/) and [jQuery Tiny Pub/Sub](https://gist.github.com/661855/) and finally client-side message bus using [Postal.js](https://github.com/ifandelse/postal.js).
+Techniques used include traditional callbacks, event delegation, [Lucid.js](http://robertwhurst.github.com/LucidJS/) event emitters, pub/sub using [Amplify.js](http://amplifyjs.com/) and finally client-side message bus using [Postal.js](https://github.com/ifandelse/postal.js).

 This tutorial is intended for web developers who are starting to build complex client-side features (without a rich component libraries like YUI or EXT.JS) and encountering maintainability/flexability issues.